KSTAR12163/lqg-macroscopic-coherence/docs/researcher_ENHANCEMENTS.md

 ## Overview

-GPT-5 reviewed the v0.3.0 implementation (Directions #3-4) and provided targeted enhancements focusing on:
+researcher reviewed the v0.3.0 implementation (Directions #3-4) and provided targeted enhancements focusing on:
 1. Performance optimization (caching)
 2. Improved diagnostics when results are null
 3. Realistic decoherence modeling in driven systems